JamesChevalier/cities/README.md

 ### How To Use The Poly File

+You can use the `.poly` file to extract that region from a greater region's OSM file.

 * Install [Osmosis](http://wiki.openstreetmap.org/wiki/Osmosis)
     * If you're on a Mac, I suggest you use [Homebrew](http://mxcl.github.io/homebrew/) to install it with `brew intsall osmosis`
-* Download the OSM file for the region that the city is in from [http://download.geofabrik.de/](http://download.geofabrik.de/)
+* Download the `.osm.pbf` file for the region that the city is in from [http://download.geofabrik.de/](http://download.geofabrik.de/)
-* Run this to get the city's OSM file out of the state's (country's?)
-OSM file:
+* Run this to extract the city's OSM file out of the greater region's OSM file:
 `osmosis --read-pbf-fast file="YOUR-REGION-latest.osm.pbf" --bounding-polygon file="CITY-NAME_STATE.poly" --write-xml file="CITY-NAME_STATE.osm"`
 For example:
 `osmosis --read-pbf-fast file="north-america-latest.osm.pbf" --bounding-polygon file="holyoke_ma.poly" --write-xml file="holyoke_ma.osm"`